Stress-free schools and classrooms

 Tuition fee: 350 euro per person

-Organisation fee and cultural activities: 80 euro per person (Not applicable for the courses organised in Isthmia.)
+Cultural activities: 80 euro per person (Not applicable for the courses organised in Korinthia)

-The cost includes the coffee breaks, a walking tour of Piraeus and welcome dinner and a cultural tour of Athens, visit to Archaeological sites and common dinner in Athens.
+The cost includes a) a walking tour of Piraeus and welcome dinner, b) a guided tour of Athens, visit to Archaeological sites and c) common dinner with live music in Athens.
 The cost of local transportation and the entrance fees to sites and museums are not included.

 The cost can be funded by Erasmus+ programme KA1 mobility of staff.